Sleep at Everest Base Camp

-“To walk in nature is to witness a thousand miracles”
+“To sleep under the stars at Everest is to witness a thousand miracles”

-Mt Everest Summiteers Jason Black will personally guide you uniquely following the original 1953 Tenzing and Hillary route through the Khumbu Valley to the foot of the greatest mountain on the planet Mt Everest (8,848m).
-The seduction of a trek to Everest base camp has long been known in adventure travel for its unmatched views of Everest, immersed in the peaceful world of Tibetan Buddhism and framed by the majestic Himalayas.
+The seduction of a trek to Everest base camp and views of Mt Everest is magical, immersed in the peaceful world of Tibetan Buddhism and framed by the majestic Himalayas.
 This Everest trek through the Khumbu valley offers more than just a walking holiday, it is for many a pilgrimage not only to the highest mountain in the world but into the heart of the warm, rugged Sherpa culture.

 This remarkable country will leave you with vivid memories of the beautiful people who live there, and a gentle reminder of the simplicity of life that is the envy of the world.

 Full payment required six weeks before trip departs.